acarrascalgarcia/janubx-services/README.md

 # Janub X - Services

-The server side for my personal financial system.
+The server side for a personal project.

 ### Docs reference